Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

 This makes participation in off-market buybacks very popular for those on zero tax rates, including:

 - Senior Australians who have an effective tax free threshold in excess of $25,000

-– Self Managed Super Funds who pay no tax during pension phase
+- Self Managed Super Funds that pay no tax during the pension phase

 - Charities and Public Benevolent Institutions who are exempt from tax